shanghui-li/airbnb_boston/README.md

 listings.csv contains the raw data that was analysed, downloaded from Kaggle.

 ## Results
-The results of this analysis are laid out in this post here (link to be added when ready).
+The results of this analysis are laid out in this post [here](https://gnahss.medium.com/exploring-boston-through-airbnb-1f1eccc15d59).

   ## Licensing and Acknowledgements
 Licensing for the data and other information on the data can be found on Kaggle [here](https://www.kaggle.com/airbnb/boston).